mathewlippincott/headfullofair/_pages/boundarylayers.md

-## trees' effects on the boundary Layer
+## trees' effects on the boundary layer

 Now that we have a sense for what a boundary layer feels like, lets explore how plants make one.